-- If the request is intended to modify the switch, verify that the switch is accessible from the server.
-To do so, remotely log into the Provisioning Server and issue the ping utility to elicit a response from the switch. - If the request is intended to update the database only, retry the request with the modification type set to update the database only.
-For a CLI request, set the CV_CLI_MOD_TYPE environment variable to 4 or 5 (refer to "Configuring the CLI" on page 2-13.)
+• If the request is intended to modify the switch, verify that the switch is accessible from the server.
+To do so, remotely log into the Provisioning Server and issue the ping utility to elicit a response from the switch.

+• If the request is intended to update the database only, retry the request with the modification type set to update the database only.
+For a CLI request, set the CV\CLI\MOD\TYPE environment variable to 4 or 5 (see "Configuring the CLI" on page 2-12.)
 For an API request, issue either the C function CvSetModifyType or the C++ member function CvClient::setModifyType, specifying that updates be made to the database only.